ErezNagar/lease-calculator/README.md

 Returns a list of all drive-off payments.
 Returns null if isZeroDriveoff is true.

+### `getFinanceMonthlyPayment(): number`

+Returns the finance monthly payment, inc. tax.

+### `getFinanceTotalCost(): number`

+Returns the total cost of finance.
+Comprised of the monthly payment over the life of the load plus down payment and any trade-in value.

+### `getTotalAmountFinanced(): number`

+Returns the total financed amount.
+Comprised of the selling price plus any fees and taxes minus down payment, trade-in value and any rebates.

+### `getFinanceTotalInterest(): number`

+Returns the total interest paid for finance.

 ## Supported manufacturers

 Lease Calculator supports acquisition and disposition fee calculation for the following brands: